-The following table sets out information for directors of the Company (other than directors who are NEOs) on value of incentive awards vested or earned during the fiscal year ended December 31, 2022.
+The following table sets out information for directors of the Company (other than directors who are NEOs) with the value of incentive awards vested or earned during the fiscal year ended December 31, 2024.

 Name Option-based awards - Value vested during the year (1) (\$) Share-based awards - Value vested during the year (2) (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

-MARGARET M. BECK Nil 50,078 Nil
+MARGARET M. BECK 13,580 50,000 Nil

-RICARDO M. CAMPOY Nil 100,155 Nil
+RICARDO M. CAMPOY Nil 100,000 Nil

-BRADFORD COOKE (3) 222,273 1,136,623 (4)(5) Nil

-GEOFFREY HANDLEY Nil 25,041 Nil

-AMY JACOBSEN Nil 100,155 Nil
+AMY JACOBSEN 13,580 50,000 Nil

+ANGELA JOHNSON 1,876 50,000 Nil

-REX J. MCLENNAN Nil 100,155 Nil
+REX J. MCLENNAN 27,159 Nil Nil

-KENNETH PICKERING 35,586 50,078 Nil
+KENNETH PICKERING Nil 100,000 Nil

-MARIO D. SZOTLENDER Nil 50,078 Nil
+MARIO D. SZOTLENDER Nil 100,000 Nil

-1) All option-based awards are made in C\$.
-The value vested during the year has been translated at the yearly average exchange rate of C\$1.00=US\$0.7358.

-- 2) Amounts represent the grant date fair market value of DSUs, as determined by the Board at the time of grant and based on the then market price of the Common Shares of the Company.
+- 1. All option-based awards are made in C\$.
+The value of option-based awards vested in the year are translated at the foreign exchange rate in effect at the date of vesting. - 2.
+Amounts represent the grant date fair market value of DSUs, as determined by the Board at the time of grant and based on the then market price of the Common Shares of the Company.
 All DSUs were fully vested upon granting.
 The fair market value was calculated in C\$ and translated to US\$ at the exchange rate in effect on the grant date.
-Does not include vested DSUs granted to settle directors' fees otherwise payable in cash. - 3) Mr. Cooke ceased to be a director of the Company upon his passing on August 16, 2022. - 4) The vesting and number of Common Shares underlying Mr. Cooke's PSUs was adjusted based on a pro-rated performance period ending on the date of his passing (August 16, 2022).
-As at such date, Mr. Cooke held fully vested PSUs for an aggregate total of 350,829 Common Shares issuable upon settlement. - 5) Represents the value of vested PSUs on December 31, 2022 (based on the C\$4.39 closing price of the Common Shares on the TSX on the date of vesting of August 16, 2022 at the December 31, 2022 exchange rate of C\$1.00=US\$0.7380) times the number of PSUs outstanding.
+Does not include vested DSUs granted to settle directors' fees otherwise payable in cash.